DanNduati/RPI_Pico_micropython/README.md

 ```bash
 $ picocom /dev/ttyACM0
 ```
+Quit the program with `C-a-q`(Ctrl+a+q) assuming that `C-a` is the escape character.

 ## <b>Ampy</b>
 Utility to interact with a CircuitPython or MicroPython board over a serial connection.

 ### Installation
 ```bash